whuang214/PantryPal-HTML/README.md

 ## Next Steps

-Here are the planned next steps for Pantry Pal:
+Here are the planned next steps for PantryPal:

 - Add a filter feature to the items database to allow users to filter items by category.
 - Implement collaborator permissions to allow only the list owner to manage list membership, preventing unauthorized users from adding extra users.